bundui/cakeadmin/README.md

 <h1 align="center">AdminBold</h1>

-AdminBold is an admin control panel template developed with Bootstrap 5.
+AdminBold is an admin dashboard template developed with Bootstrap 5.
 It comes with over 30 pre-built pages and more than 100 components.
 AdminBold reduces coding time and saves you time to quickly launch your new project

 ## Preview